 World Tuberculosis Day

-Mrs PRENTICE (Ryan—Assistant Minister for Social Services and Disability Services) (11:40): Last Friday, 24 March, was World Tuberculosis Day, as designated by the World Health Organization.
-This annual event marks the anniversary of the 1882 discovery of the bacterium that causes tuberculosis by German Nobel Laureate Dr Robert Koch.
-It is an important initiative which acknowledges that a very preventable, treatable disease still claims the lives of up to 1.5 million people every year.
-I rise to speak on this motion today and to thank the member for Leichhardt for bringing this issue to the attention of the parliament.
-And I thank my colleagues on both sides of this chamber for their support.
+Mrs PRENTICE (Ryan—Assistant Minister for Social Services and Disability Services) (12:12): Designated by the World Health Organization as World Tuberculosis Day, on 24 March every year we seek to continue to raise awareness of TB.
+It is an important initiative that acknowledges that a very preventable and very treatable disease still claims the lives of up to 1.5 million people every year.
+I rise to speak on this motion today, and I thank the member for Leichhardt for bringing this issue to the attention of the parliament.

-Tuberculosis has been all but eradicated in developed countries.
-However, it remains a major global health problem in most developing countries.
+Tuberculosis, also known as consumption, has been all but eradicated in developed countries.
+Sadly, this disease remains a major problem in most developing countries.
 The harsh reality is that tuberculosis remains one of the top 10 causes of death worldwide, with 10.4 million people falling ill with TB in 2016, and 1.7 million dying from the disease.
 In that same year, one million children became ill with TB, with the tragic result of 250,000 of their young lives ending.
-Significantly, on Australia's doorstep, within our local neighbourhood, the Asia-Pacific region has more than half of the global tuberculosis cases.
-Our closest neighbour, Papua New Guinea, experiences one of the highest rates of this highly contagious and airborne disease in the Pacific.
-In 2015, Papua New Guinea was struck with an estimated 33,000 cases of tuberculosis.
-To put that into perspective, that is equivalent to the population of Gladstone in Queensland.
+Significantly, on Australia's doorstep, within our local neighbourhood, the Asia-Pacific region has more than half of all global tuberculosis cases.
+Papua New Guinea experiences one of the highest rates of this highly contagious and airborne disease in the Pacific.
+In 2015, PNG was struck by an estimated 33,000 cases of tuberculosis.
+To put that into perspective, that is the equivalent of the population of the city of Gladstone, in Queensland.

-The prevalence of multi-drug resistant tuberculosis continues to increase worldwide: 490,000 cases in 2016 alone.
-The World Health Organization's End TB Strategy was endorsed by all member states at the 2014 World Health Assembly.
-It aims to end the tuberculosis epidemic by 2035, with full elimination by 2050.
-In 2015, the Australian government announced a $30 million investment over three years that will help bring new diagnostic tests and drugs to market to tackle the threats of TB and malaria.
+The prevalence of multidrug-resistant tuberculosis continues to increase worldwide: 490,000 cases in 2016 alone.
+The World Health Organization's End TB strategy was endorsed by all member states at the 2014 World Health Assembly and aims to end the tuberculosis epidemic by 2030, with full elimination by 2050.
+In 2015 the Australian government announced a $30 million investment over three years that will help bring new diagnostic tests and drugs to market to tackle the threats of TB and malaria.
 As part of this announcement, the TB Alliance received $10 million over three years to support late-stage clinical trials of new TB treatments.
-These include the phase 3 trial of a new drug regime which is the first to treat both drug sensitive and multi-drug resistant TB.
-This new treatment has the potential to shorten and simplify TB therapy and reduce the cost of treating multi-drug resistant TB by up to nine per cent.
+These include the phase 3 trial of a new drug regimen that is the first to treat both drug-sensitive and multidrug-resistant TB.
+This new treatment has the potential to shorten and simplify TB therapy and reduce the cost of treating multidrug-resistant TB by up to nine per cent.
 There is some hope for sufferers in nearby PNG, and I would like to place on record my appreciation and recognition of the work undertaken by the YWAM Medical Ships.
 They continue their fight by helping to improve access to diagnosis and treatment in PNG's more isolated areas.